RBrynsvold/Capstone/replication_instructions.md

 2. In your clone of the nlp-research-box-rambo, navigate to **INSTALL.md** (linked at the top of the README page) and follow the instructions there.

    This will produce an exact replica of the environment used to do this data science work, fully contained inside a virtual machine.
-All of the remaining steps are to be performed inside your rambo vm.
+Steps 3-5 are to be performed inside your rambo vm.

 3. Clone or fork this repo on your vm at /home/vagrant (note this is the default working directory when you ssh in)